MarkNuar/Project_SE2/RASD/MD/1Rasd.md

     * Correction of typos in G6
     * Correction of use case and sequence diagram for "GetImprovements"
     * Correction of useless requirements about issued tickets (old R20)
+    * Correction of report validation, with valid report sent to the ticket service
 ## Reference documents
 * Specification document: “Mandatory Project Assignment AY 2019‐2020”
 ## Document structure